querkmachine/FSFrontEndDocs/concepts/accessibility.md

 When some people think of web accessibility they think of high contrast colour schemes and screen readers.
 Those are important, of course, but <mark>the discipline of accessibility is much further reaching than that</mark>.
 Dyslexia, motor issues and autism all things that can affect website designs too, and they are just as important to accommodate as the blind and hard of sight.

-For website projects we aim to, as much as is practical, fulfil the requirements of [<abbr title="Web Content Accessibility Group">WCAG</abbr> 2.0 Level AA](https://www.wuhcag.com/wcag-checklist/).
-Some projects in fact require this level of support for legal reasons, so it's a good idea to get into the practice of coding for it.
+For website projects we aim to, as much as is practical, fulfil the requirements of [<abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.0 Level AA](https://www.wuhcag.com/wcag-checklist/).
+Some projects, in fact, require this level of support for legal reasons, so it's a good idea to get into the practice of coding for it.

 Some quick wins to achieving Level AA compatibility:

 * Write semantic and logically ordered HTML
 * Don't rely solely on colour to convey information
 * Don't hijack or override browser functionality, keyboard behaviour, or mouse behaviour
-* Give interactible elements (links, buttons, inputs) clear focus states
+* Give interactive elements (links, buttons, inputs) clear focus states
 * Always associate form inputs with labels
-* Provide skiplinks for screenreaders.
+* Provide skip links for screen readers.
 * Add `alt` text to images
-* Don't use `!important`, allow user-defined stylesheets to make things work for them
+* Don't use `!important`, allow user-defined stylesheets to override your styles

 ## Additional considerations

 The Government Digital Service put together [a helpful set of posters](https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/) on the dos and don'ts of accessible design.
-Given we don't control the content on many of our projects a lot of them are outside of our jurisdiction (though feel free to point out to clients that their copy is badly made).
+Given we don't control the content on many of our projects a lot of them are outside of our jurisdiction (though feel free to point out to clients that their copy is badly written).

+Below is a summary of other issues you may need to address.

 ### For users on the autistic spectrum